 MIFA's Long-Term Care Ombudsman program advocates for residents of long-term care facilities, including nursing homes, assisted-living facilities, and residential care homes.
 Through regular visits by staff and specially trained volunteers, the program investigates and mediates complaints, monitors residents’ care and quality of life, and provides public education for clients and their families.

 Clients must be residents or potential residents of nursing homes, assisted living care facilities, or homes for the aged in Shelby, Fayette, Tipton, or Lauderdale County.

-In FY16, the Long-Term Care Ombudsman program’s 40 volunteers provided 1,668 service hours while providing advocacy for the care and dignity of 2,871 seniors living in care homes.
-The program also served 919 individuals through complaint resolution.
+In FY22, the Long-Term Care Ombudsman program’s two staff members and 23 volunteers completed 314 volunteer hours while providing advocacy for the care and dignity of seniors living in local facilities; their work reached 7,223 individuals in the community.